Being present isn’t about performing — it’s about living truthfully.

 To be present, your attention must live outside of yourself — on your scene partner, your objective, and the world of the scene.

-In our Meisner and Scene Technique classes, we train this muscle through repetition, sensory awareness, and active listening.
+In The Class Acting Studios’ Meisner and Scene Technique classes, training this muscle through repetition, sensory awareness, and active listening provides a strong base for presence to be built upon.

 The goal isn’t to perform perfectly — it’s to live truthfully.